harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/google/google-functions.md

 :::note

 Harness supports Google Cloud Functions 1st and 2nd gen. There are minor differences in the permissions required by each generation.
-For a detailed breakdown, see [Access control with IAM](https://cloud.google.com/functions/docs/concepts/iam) from Google.
+For a detailed breakdown, go to [Access control with IAM](https://cloud.google.com/functions/docs/concepts/iam) from Google.

 The permissions listed below work for both 1st and 2nd gen.